Samuel29590/MolTimeTravel/README.md

 ## Documentation

-MolAntsTimeTravel like [MolAnts](https://github.com/Samuel29590/MolAnts) is a simulation of an anthill.
-The folder *MolAntsExperimental* is a lighter implementation of the anthill, it was created to test quickly the time travel component.
-The folder *MolAnts* the time travel has been added to the original simulation with all the features of the anthill.
-In this two folder the component *TimeTravel* is the same and it adds the possibility of returning in the past, and replay the simulation step-by-step.

 If you want to know more about the organization of components of [MolAnts](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAnts.md) or [MolAntExperimental](https://github.com/Samuel29590/MolAntsTimeTravel/blob/main/MolAntsExperimental.md), click on the hyperlink.